 Congress shall have power [clause 1] To lay and collect taxes, duties, imposts and excises, to pay the debts and provide for the common defence and general welfare of the United States.

-This power is required to be exercised for the express purposes to “provide for the common defence and general welfare of the United States,” which is merely a reiteration of two purposes listed in the preamble.
+This power is required to be exercised for the express purposes to “pay debts and provide for the common defence and general welfare of the United States,” which is merely a reiteration of two purposes listed in the preamble.
 Thus, if any tax should operate against the common defence or general welfare, the tax would be unauthorized, or unconstitutional…

 Taxes imposed by the federal government are divided into two categories: external and internal.
-External taxes are generally known as tariffs or duties on imports; internal taxes are all taxes imposed within the border…
+External taxes are generally known as tariffs or duties on imports; internal taxes are all taxes imposed within states of the union.

 Tariffs set beyond a revenue level (as opposed to protective and prohibitive tariffs) are unconstitutional because they a) disturb the public tranquility, b) constitute the exercise of judicial power by the legislative department of government and c) use the coercive power of government to enrich a few at the expense of the many.